 This is not about discouraging cultural appreciation or stopping artistic inspiration.
 That cannot be policed.
 Nevertheless, the Americanization of any non-Western narrative needs to be handled right.
 Firstly, Americanizing an Anime does not mean whitewashing it and we need to start by separating those two concepts.
 The Asian diaspora is incredibly present in American society and has been for quite some time.
 Casting Asian actors in these roles would not only have allowed the story to stay authentic and honest, but also better lend itself to a Western adaptation.

 If Hollywood is determined to cast white people in almost all major roles then it begs the question: Why choose Death Note to adapt to a white, western, Hollywood movie when so many incredible Animes focus on Caucasian characters?
 Full Metal Alchemist, Attack on Titan, Cowboy Bebop, and many other Animes feature white people in speculative fictional worlds that would have lent themselves easily to a Hollywood film.
-Many take place outside of Japan, or at least detached from the Japanese experience, and would not be critiqued for whitewashing.
+Many take place outside of Japan, or are at least detached from the Japanese experience, and would not be critiqued for whitewashing.
 Cast Scarlett Johansson or Nat Wolff in them and be done with it

 The bottom line remains that missing the nuances of race will reduce Anime adaptations to uninspired drivel that not only insults the source material but also the fans of these stories.
 The same fans who see themselves in these characters and narratives and who will pay to see your movies and shows.
 If the opening weekend of Ghost in the Shell is any indication, then this ignorance will also lead to failure.